dzsquared/SQL-DevOps-workshop/LAB2/README.md

+---
+layout: page
+title: "Lab 2"
-# LAB 2: Participants deploy SQL projects to different platforms
+description: "Participants deploy SQL projects to different platforms"
+permalink: /LAB2/
+---

 **Overview:**
-- 2.0: Update your local repository from GitHub
+- [2.0](#20-update-your-local-repository-from-github): Update your local repository from GitHub
-- 2.1: Create a pipeline for SQL Server 2022
+- [2.1](#21-create-a-pipeline-for-sql-server-2022): Create a pipeline for SQL Server 2022
-- 2.2: Create a SQL database in Fabric and use source control integration
+- [2.2](#22-create-a-fabric-sql-database-and-use-source-control-integration): Create a SQL database in Fabric and use source control integration

 ## 2.0 Update your local repository from GitHub